intersystems-dach/ownobjectscriptextension/README.md

 -   `Edit Method Description Template`: Opens the _MethodDescriptionTemplate.json_ file so you can edit the method template. **Reload Window after editing!**
 -   `Add Inline Comments`: Adds a comment in the current Method every specified count of lines without any comment (Default is every 5 lines).
 -   `Open InterSystems Class Documentation`: Opens the documentation of the current class.
 See [here](#open-intersystems-class-documentation) for more information.
 -   `InterSystems Web Search`: Search a question about InterSystems ObjectScript on the web.
-It will open a new tab in your browser with the search results for your question.
+It will open a new tab in your browser with the search results for your question together with the keywords `intersystems` and `objectscript`.

 ### Own ObjectScript SQL